-In about 20 minutes, from Campo, it is also possible to reach the Lake Pianozes a small lake very suggestive where you can also drink or eat something, but only if it's peak season.
-There is a restaurant of a very high level: excellent quality food with proportionate prices.
-If you prefer a less demanding stop, on the opposite side of the lake there is a kiosk that offers ice cream, toast and drinks, on the opposite side of the lake.
-If you want to return by the same route, you just have to retrace your steps, but if you reach the village of Zuel, you can go back along the railway, which we mentioned above.(1) View of Pomagagnon and Cortina d'Ampezzo.
-(2) The Tofane and the vast meadows.
-(3) The Former gunpowder that gives the street its name.
+In about 20 minutes, from Campo, it's also possible to reach Lake Pianozes, a small lake very suggestive where you can also drink or eat something, but only if it's peak season.
+There is a restaurant of a very high level: excellent quality food with proportionate prices, but there's also a kiosk that offers ice cream, toast and drinks, on the opposite side of the lake.
+If you want to return by the same route, you just have to retrace your steps, but you can also reach the district of Zuel and go back along the former railway, which we mentioned in the previous chapter.
+If you want to learn more about this walk, we wrote a specific page that you can see below:

 A cable car ride

 Once you have reached the top you can also consume something on the mountain lodges on the arrival, and have a drink while observing the breathtaking view and taking some souvenir photos.
 The most accessible cable car is the Funivia Faloria (2,120 meters above sea level), just a short walk from Cortina train station.
 The cost of the ride is approximately 20€.

-.
-Right at the arrival of the cable car you can find the Faloria mountain lodge, where you can refresh yourself with a drink or a full meal, or if you are interested, spend the night.
+Right at the arrival of the cable car you can find the Faloria mountain lodge, where you can refresh yourself with a drink or a full meal or, if you are interested, spend the night there.